JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 .. doctest::

     julia> convert(AbstractFloat, "foo")
-    ERROR: MethodError: Cannot `convert` an object of type ASCIIString to an object of type AbstractFloat This may have arisen from a call to the constructor AbstractFloat(...), since type constructors fall back to convert methods.
+    ERROR: MethodError: Cannot `convert` an object of type String to an object of type AbstractFloat This may have arisen from a call to the constructor AbstractFloat(...), since type constructors fall back to convert methods.
     Closest candidates are: